New Mexico Energy, Minerals and Natural Resources Department (EMNRD) - Forestry Division (Division)

 Successful applicants shall be required to provide 50% matching funds.

-Applicants must submit one original completed, signed Application packet and five identical hard copies to Shannon Atencio or her designee at the address listed below, no later than 4:00 PM, MDT, Friday October 27, 2017.
+Applicants must submit one original completed, signed Application packet and five identical hard copies to Shannon Atencio or her designee at the address listed below, no later than 4:00 PM, MDT, Friday, October 26, 2018.
 Mailed documents must be physically received at EMNRD by this date and time.
+Applications MAY NOT be sent by facsimile or e-mail.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.